A subgaleal hematoma can be a life-threatening newborn complication following birth.

 Failed vacuum extraction can contribute to fetal distress and potentially birth asphyxia, a condition where the baby does not receive enough oxygen.

 After an instrument delivery, monitoring for a subgaleal hematoma by healthcare providers is critical.
 If a SGH is unnoticed, a newborn may lose 20 to 40 percent of their blood volume, causing acute shock, brain injury, multi-organ failure, and even death.
 Quick and effective treatment of a subgaleal hematoma can reduce or eliminate risk of permanent birth injury.
 Symptoms of a SGH include swelling of the head, pallor, abnormal heartbeat and blood pressure, and labored breathing.

 While some birth injuries are natural complications, others are not.
 If your child suffers serious injury as a result of a traumatic birth, speak with our legal team for answers to your questions.

 Experienced medical malpractice lawyers fight for compensation on your behalf in Baltimore and Washington, DC

-Schochor and Staton, P.A. serves patients and their families across the US.
+Schochor, Staton, Goldberg, and Cardea, P.A. serves patients and their families across the US.
 When your healthcare provider makes a mistake, we fight for the compensation you need to move forward after serious injury.
 Call 410-234-1000 or contact us today to schedule a free consultation.